Advanced optimizing compiler for IBM Power Systems running Linux distributions

 - Leading-edge optimization and performance tuning technology that takes advantage of hardware advancements in Power Systems™, including the latest IBM POWER8 technology.

 - High-performance libraries that are specifically tuned for the POWER® architecture, including IBM Mathematical Acceleration Subsystem and Basic Linear Algebra Subprograms libraries.

 - Profile-driven optimization with monitoring code used to generate a runtime profile, helping to tune application performance.

-- Language standard compliance for adherence with the latest international programming language standards, including Fortran 2003, a subset of Fortran 2008 and language interoperability standards.
+- Language standard compliance for adherence with the latest international programming language standards, including Fortran 2003, a subset of the Fortran 2008 standard and language interoperability standards.